shorebirdtech/updater/BUILDING_ENGINE.md

 - Move to the `engine` directory.
 - Paste the context of https://raw.githubusercontent.com/shorebirdtech/build_engine/main/build_engine/dot_gclient into a file named `.gclient`.
 - Run `gclient sync` to download the Flutter engine source code (this will take a while).
+- Move to the `src/flutter` directory.
+- Run `git checkout flutter-release/X.Y.Z` to checkout the version of the Flutter engine that Shorebird uses.
+  - X.Y.Z is currently 3.10.0.
+- Move back to the `src` directory.
+- Run `gclient sync` again.

 Or, as one set of commands: